BasileBux/linux_setup/README.md

 This is my setup script to install a linux machine with all my config and softwares I like with low effort.

+I was inspired by [Omakub](https://omakub.org/) to do this with my own setup.

 > [!WARNING]
 > Running shell scripts you don't know is dangerous!
 All the scripts are commented so they are easier to audit.
 Don't trust me and read through the file before installing!